DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/postProcess.md

 ---
 ---
 ##### shortDescription
 Specifies a post processing function.

+Important note: When using together with pagination, **postProcess** handles the data available in current page of pagination.
+In order to handle all the data from origin/source, may be a better choice use the [**CustomStore.load**](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/load.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load') function.

 ##### param(data): Array<any>
 The data loaded in the **DataSource**.